-- This uses spinach puree – just a splash of water and a bag of fresh or frozen, defrosted spinach is all you need to make this!
-Spinach baby food is also an option and honestly, many stores carry spinach puree in their freezer section these days.
+- Spinach baby food is also an option.
+Many stores even carry spinach puree in their freezer section these days.

 - There is a VERY slight scent to these brownies.
 My kids did NOT notice, but I was looking for it and I smelled it fresh from the oven.
 I did not smell it once they cooled, and I could not taste it at all.

 - They keep well, but since they’re so moist I recommend refrigerating them.

 My favorite hidden veggie recipes look like a decadent snack, like my breakfast cookies and healthy donuts with beet puree., But they’re secretly packed with fiber, antioxidants, iron, and other vitamins and minerals associated with spinach.
 It’s the reason I love hidden veggies so much.

 Super Sneaky Spinach Brownies

 Remember to vote this recipe 5 stars – it helps others find the recipe!